 lack of muscle coordination

 inability to pass urine

 fast heart beat

-Be careful driving or operating machinery until you know how Bisolvon Dry Oral Liquid
+Be careful before you drive or use any machines or tools until you know how Bisolvon

 This medicine may cause dizziness or drowsiness in some people.
 If you have any of